jfo/muhblog/src/post/stdwrite.md

 }
 ```

+Hello world!

 We all know that a languages like Ruby or Python are designed explicitly to
 hide this kind of complexity from us and let us get on with the dirty business
-of munging data blobs or serving web requests or whatnot, and thank goodness
+of munging data blobs or serving ads or whatever, and thank goodness for that,
-for that, but wow that's a lot, huh?
+but wow that's a lot, huh?

 ---

 I think when people come from interpreted languages that were designed to be
 ergonomic to more systems oriented languages, they're often jarred by
 what they perceive to be inelegant, ugly, and verbose code.
 And to be sure, it
-_is_ that sometimes, but the tradeoff is explicitly elegance for _control_.
+_is_ that sometimes, but the tradeoff is explicit: elegance and simplicity for
-Specific, granular control over the eventual program that is run.
-This isn't
+_control_.
+Specific, granular control over the program that is eventually run.
-always necessary, in fact it's almost always UNnecessary, to have that much
+This isn't always necessary, in fact it's almost always UNnecessary, to have
-control over your program.
-Obviously, productivity matters, and if your
+that much control over your program.
+Obviously, productivity matters, and if
-business is ___insert business example___, well it's quite obvious that your
+your business is ___insert business example___, well it's quite obvious that
-business goals are not going to be met by futzing with manual memory management
+your goals are not going to be met by futzing with manual memory management all
-all day ([at least from the macro level, in the general
+day ([at least from the macro level, in the general
 sense](https://danluu.com/sounds-easy/)).

 But if you do need that control, well _you need it_.
 When every ounce of
 performance is needed, or on embedded systems, etc.

 So what in the hello world is actually going on?

 Let's take a walk
 ---------------